Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Design Examples

 Consider the one-dimensional lattice partition $\mathbb{Z}/2\mathbb{Z}/\cdot\cdot\cdot/2^{r}\mathbb{Z}$.
 To construct a multilevel lattice, one needs to determine the number of levels of lattice partitions and the actual rates according to the the target error probability for a given noise variance.
-By the guidelines given in Section \ref{subsec:ForneyConstrunction}, the effective levels are those which can achieve the target error probability with an actual rate not too close to either $0$ or $1$.
+By the guidelines given in Section \ref{sec:PL}, the effective levels are those which can achieve the target error probability with an actual rate not too close to either $0$ or $1$.
 Therefore, one can determine the number of effective levels with the help of capacity curves in Fig. \ref{fig:channelcapacity}.
-For example, at the given noise variance indicated by the straight line in Fig. \ref{fig:channelcapacity}, one may choose two levels of component codes, which was indeed suggested in \cite{forney6}.
+For example, for the given noise variance indicated by the straight line in Fig. \ref{fig:channelcapacity}, one may choose partition $\mathbb{Z}/2\mathbb{Z}/4\mathbb{Z}$, i.e., $r=2$, which was indeed suggested in \cite{forney6}.

 The multilevel construction and the multistage decoding are shown in Fig. \ref{fig:1D}.
 For the $\ell$-th level, $\mathbf{g}_{1},\mathbf{g}_{2},\cdots,\mathbf{g}_{k_{\ell}}$ are a set of code generators chosen from the matrix $G_{N}$, and $\sigma_{\ell}$ is the standard deviation of the noise.